 To learn more about spinal hemangiomas, please visit ncbi.gov.

 Contact an Orthopedic Expert

-Dr. Daniel C. Allison is an Los Angeles orthopedic oncologist who is uniquely qualified for complex orthopedic procedures and treatment of rare soft tissue growths, such as hemangiomas and sarcomas.
+Dr. Daniel C. Allison is a Los Angeles orthopedic oncologist who is uniquely qualified for complex orthopedic procedures and treatment of rare soft tissue growths, such as hemangiomas and sarcomas.
 He is dedicated to providing exceptional care for his patients and optimal treatment outcome.
-Contact us online or call today to schedule a personal consultation at 310.683.4586.Contact An Oncology Surgeon
+Contact us online or call today to schedule a personal consultation at 310.683.4586.Contact A Spinal Hemangioma Specialist

 Next, read about neurofibromas.